 How does the Emergency Student Funds process work?

 As we encourage students to stay home and avoid unnecessary direct contact with others, we are doing our best to provide students with remote access to our programs and services.
-Consequently, you can now apply for an ESF via an online application form.
+Consequently, you can now apply for an ESF via a Google Meet appointment with either our Peer Support Administrator or our Student Support Coordinator.
 The repayment schedule/deadline is negotiable at this time.

-Once the application is filled out with a Volunteer at the Peer Support Centre, it is submitted to the Peer Support Coordinator, who will decide whether or not to approve it.
-If approved, the Peer Support Coordinator then applies for the ESL cheque to be printed, which can take up to three business days.
-Once the cheque is printed, the Peer Support Coordinator will contact the applicant, who will then come in and pick up their cheque.
+Once the application is filled out with a volunteer or staff at the Peer Support Centre, it is submitted to the Student Support Coordinator, who will decide whether or not to approve it.
+If approved, the Student Support Coordinator then applies for the ESL cheque to be printed, which can take up to three business days.
+Once the cheque is printed, the Student Support Coordinator will contact the applicant, who will then come in and pick up their cheque.

 After receiving their loan, the student must repay their ESLs within 90 days (three months).
 This loan is interest-free and does not entail a soft or hard inquiry on the applicant’s credit report.
 During the application process, the student will schedule up to three repayments, which will be paid through direct withdrawal.
 The student can also bring in cash at any point to repay their loan.